MaulitaNurSejati/Data-Analysis-and-Data-Visualization/README.md

 •	Quartile: Quartiles divide a dataset into four equal parts.
 The first quartile (Q1) is the value below which 25% of the data falls, the second quartile (Q2) is the median, and the third quartile (Q3) is the value below which 75% of the data falls.
 Quartiles are useful for understanding the distribution and identifying potential outliers.

-# EXPLORATORY DATA ANALYSIS METHODS
+# Exploratory Data Analysis Methods
 ## Correlation Analysis
 Correlation analysis, often computed using the corr() function, is a statistical method used to measure the strength and direction of a linear relationship between two variables.